karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 ### **Using a Windows EC2 with IIS as WebServer**
 - Enable WebSockets.
   - You can do it in a single command using Powershell: ``Enable-WindowsOptionalFeature -Online -FeatureName IIS-WebSockets``.
-- Sticky session should be set in the load balancer.
+- Sticky session should be set on the load balancer not in the WebServer.

 ### **Using a Linux EC2 with Apache as WebServer**
-- Create a VirtualHost configuration.
-Here's a simple example:
+- Create a VirtualHost configuration to enable WebServer communication.
+Like this:
 ```xml
 <VirtualHost *:80>
     ProxyPass / ws://127.0.0.1:5000/
     ProxyPassReverse / ws://127.0.0.1:5000/
 </VirtualHost>
 ```
-"127.0.0.1:5000" is the local address where the SignalR app is running.
+`127.0.0.1:5000` is the local address where the SignalR app is running.

-You can also set the VirtualHost configuration like this:
+If you set the VirtualHost configuration to use `http` instead of `ws`, like this:

 ```xml
 <VirtualHost *:80>